spatie/icalendar-generator/README.md

 $calendar = Calendar::create();
 ```

-You can give a calendar a name:
+You can give a name to the calendar:

 ``` php
 $calendar = Calendar::create('Laracon Online');